adamripley98/nalda/README.md

   * How should we get a user's location?
   * Should all content have a location?
   * Should we only show content near the user?
+* What information do you want on the about page?